dp-lewis/iframes-v-webcomponents/BLOG_POST.md

 - ❌ CSS conflicts with your page
 - ❌ JavaScript that could crash your entire site

-I solve this with iframes - creating a **completely isolated browsing context**.
+We solve this with iframes - creating a completely isolated browsing context.
 But that comes with overhead.
 Entire document contexts, separate HTTP requests, layout complexity.

-**So the question becomes:** Can Web Components give us isolation *without* the iframe tax?
+So the question becomes: Can Web Components give us isolation without the iframe tax?

 ---

 ## TL;DR

-I built identical sports scoreboards using both iframes and Web Components, then ran automated performance tests across 1, 5, and 10 concurrent instances.
-Using percentile-based metrics (p50, p95) instead of simple averages, I discovered **Web Components are significantly faster for initial load time, whilst both perform identically for rendering and memory**.
+I (with a little help from Copilot) built identical sports scoreboards using both iframes and Web Components, then ran automated performance tests across 1, 5, and 10 concurrent instances.
+Using percentile-based metrics (p50, p95) instead of simple averages, I discovered Web Components are significantly faster for initial load time, whilst both perform identically for rendering and memory.

 **Key Takeaways:**
 - **Web Components load 4.5x faster** (21ms vs 116ms median for single instance)
 - **iframes have inconsistent load times** (p95 of 134ms vs p50 of 50ms shows high variance)
-- **Memory usage is identical** (9.54MB median for both approaches)
+- **Memory usage is identical** (9.54MB median for both approaches) - I was expecting this to be wildy different TBH
-- **Frame rates are identical** (60 FPS median for both approaches)
-- Percentiles reveal the full story that averages miss

 **View the complete test suite:** [GitHub repo link]